havenstadrp/documentatie/docs/guide/jobs/management.md

 ## Server exports

-{% hint style="warning" %}
+!!! warning
     All examples are done on the SERVER side!

 ### AddMoney